acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w8/Activity 8 Binary search trees.md

 ## Task 2: If a well-balanced binary search tree contains 1,000 values, what is the maximum number of steps it would take to search for a value within it?

+What is the least amount of layers that a binary search tree can have to contain 1,000 values?
+If we answer this question, we know the maximum amount of layers it would need to traverse in a well balanced tree.

 Level 1: 1 node (root)
 Total = 1